Spomky-Labs/otphp/Resources/doc/configuration.md

         cookie_name: trusted_computer  # Name of the trusted computer cookie
         cookie_lifetime: 5184000       # Lifetime of the trusted computer cookie

+	# POST/GET parameter names
+    parameter_names:
+        auth_code: _auth_code          # Name of the parameter containing the authentication code
+        trusted: _trusted              # Name of the parameter containing the trusted flag

     # Email authentication config
     email:
         enabled: true                  # If email authentication should be enabled, default false